Best Dash Camera Reviews for 2023

 • AutoHDR mode needs to be improved

-Video quality is some of the best around, it has a nice compact design, plus you can get buffered parking recording when you add the hardwire cable.
+Video quality is some of the best around out of any dashcam, it has a nice compact design, plus you can get buffered parking recording when you add the hardwire cable.

 It is a power hungry dashcam for parking recording though, especially if you get the 3CH version for front/interior/rear recording.
 When combined with the recommended Powercell 8 battery pack and use the low bitrate continuous recording option, you get over 26 hours with a 1CH front only dashcam, 14-17 hours with a 2CH setup, or around 9.5 hours with all 3 cameras rolling.